-- 1. Insure that your timing is set properly - 2.
-Your thermostat is in good working order - 3.
+- 2. Your thermostat is in good working order - 3.
 Your fuel pressure is at the specified pressure (see fuel system check at the beginning of this guide. - 4.
 You may have other factors such as tires, brake drag or other external issue from the fuel injection system that is not working properly. - 5.
 Re-evaluate your driving habits and insure that you are driving in a fashion that will provide you optimum fuel economy.
 If you are trying to race everyone from the light chances are you will not get the fuel economy that you expect.